NVentimiglia/DotNetCoreUnity3d/README.md

 Entity framework is an Database Object Relationship Manager.
 Simply put, it is a strongly typed api for manipulating persistent data.
 With EF you have a DataContext (the database object and unit of work), DBSets or lists of tables in the database, and entities or classes which have properties which map to the columns of your tables.
 Everything in EF is code first, so, you write a C# file, close your eyes and you have a database.
 There are many other features such as navigational properties (table joins) and providers for other database types such as postgre.

-## 4) Import EF
+## 4) Import Entity Framework

-Add these things to the project.json.
-Note that we are using SQLITE as our persistence provider.
+We will use something called Nuget to import dependencies.

 - Open PackageManagerConsole

 - Type This

 > Install-Package Microsoft.EntityFrameworkCore -Pre